-GIFTS.
-List all gifts that (a) either individually or in the aggregate from the same donor exceed \$500, and (b) were received by a Covered Person during the 12-month period prior to the Record Date.
+10. GIFTS.
+List all gifts that (a) either individually or in the aggregate from the same donor exceed \$500.00, and (b) were received by a Covered Person during the 12-month period prior to the Record Date.
 Do not include gifts between Covered Persons or between Covered Persons and any of their great-grandparents, grandparents, parents, uncles, aunts, brothers, sisters, grandchildren, great-grandchildren, nephews, and nieces.
 Identify the provider of each gift and state the type of the recipient of each gift (i.e., filing judge, spouse, domestic partner, or child) rather than the specific name.

-The value of each gift shall be reported by reference to a letter category, as follows: Category A - \$500-\$2,500; Category B - \$2,500.01- \$5,000; Category C -greater than \$5,000.
+The value of each gift shall be reported by reference to a letter category, as follows: Category A - \$500.00-\$2,500.00; Category B - \$2,500.01- \$5,000.00; Category C -greater than \$5,000.00.

-Identity of Provider of the Gift Description of the Gift Type of Recipient of the Gift Value of the Gift

-11. ADDITIONAL DISCLOSURES.
-List any economic interest not previously disclosed in this Statement that could create a basis for disqualification of the filing judge under Supreme Court Rule 2.11.
-Identify the person whose economic interest could create a basis for disqualification, but if that person is a Covered Person state the type of that Covered Person (i.e., filing judge, spouse, domestic partner, or child) rather than the specific name.

-Type of Covered Person or Identity of Other Person with an Economic Interest That Could Create a Basis for Disqualification Nature of Economic Interest · statements, has been examined by me and to the best of my knowledge and belief is true, correct, and complete.
+Identity of Provider of the Gift escription f the Gift Type of Recipient of the Gift Value of the Gift ☐ Check box if none.
+11. ADDITIONAL DISCLO Statement that could created Rule 2.11.
+Identify the disqualification, but if the (i.e., filing judge, spouse). ate a bas he personat perso sis for disqualifi son whose ec on is a Covered cation of the filing judg onomic interest could Person state the type of e under Supreme Cour d create a basis for of that Covered Persor Type of Covered Person or Identity of Other Person with an Economic Interest That Could Create a Basis for Disqualification Nature of Economic Interest ☐ Check box if none.
+VERIFICA TION including any accor npanyin g schedules and lare that this Statement I statements, has been e elief is true, correct, and xamined by me and to (Signature of Filing Judge) (Date)

-VERIFICATION

-Pursuant to Illinois Code of Judicial Conduct (2023), Canon 3, Rule 3.15, I declare that this Statement of Economic Interests, including any accompanying schedules and

-(Signature of Filing Judge)

-(Date)